CLina10/CLina10.github.io/README.md

 This is a list of my projects.
 Every Project from me can be played online and you can go to the github project, just click on the links.

+### Rip the Ribs
+This was my first teamproject which was made for a schoolcourse.
+It was a lot of fun to create these game with great colleagues.
+Everything was made together and we are very proud of our result.
+<li><a href="https://github.com/RameshBettge/VR_Pirates">Project on GitHub</a></li><br/>

 ### Router
 This is a prototype for my first twin-stick-shooter.
 I wanted to show the conflict between electronic and manuel media.
 Enjoy!
 <li><a href="https://github.com/CLina10/Router">Project on GitHub</a></li><br/>